-Eventually (typically a month worth of growth) a man’s beard outpaces the sebum and your beard essentially dries out your skin.
+Eventually (typically a month’s worth of growth), a man’s beard outpaces the sebum, and your beard essentially dries out your skin.

 This is where you need either more moisture or a better barrier.

-The only way to do this is to either drink more water (remember, 8 glasses a day), or apply an oil to your skin to lock in the moisture.
+The only way to do this is to either drink more water (remember, eight glasses a day) or apply an oil to your skin to lock in the moisture.

-Unfortunately, with longer beards, applying a lotion to your beard will be increasingly difficult (and really messy) as it gets fuller.
+Unfortunately, with long beards, applying a lotion to your beard will be increasingly difficult.

-So, if you are serious about looking and feeling a fair bit better, then you want to at least start looking at beard care specific products.
+So, if you are serious about looking and feeling a fair bit better, you want to start at least looking at beard care specific products.

 Know When To Upgrade To A Beard Related Product

-Now, I know for a lot of men, the last thing they want to do is apply another product in the morning – and I don’t blame you!
+Now, I know for many men, the last thing they want to do is apply another product in the morning – and I don’t blame you!

-If you are running out the door to try and beat the rush hour traffic or have a few little ones demanding your attention, adding another part of the grooming routine is probably not ideal…
+If you are running out the door to beat the rush hour traffic or have a few little ones demanding your attention, adding another part of the grooming routine is probably not ideal.

 Beard oil or beard balm will be the products you want to invest in.

-While I won’t go into the nuances of the products too terribly much, just know this:
+While I won’t go into the nuances of the products too much, just know this:

-Beard oil is basically a mixture of a carrier and essential oils.
+Beard oil is a mixture of a carrier and essential oils.

-These oils help to retain that moisture in both your skin and beard that will alleviate any sort of beard itch.
+These oils help retain that moisture in your skin and beard that will alleviate any beard itch.

-Beard balms are basically beard oils but with added shea butter and beeswax.
+Beard balms are like beard oils but with added shea butter and beeswax.

-They are a bit more intense moisturizers and perfect for men who live in really dry climates or are in desperate need of getting a healthier beard.
+They are a bit more intense moisturizers and perfect for men who live in arid climates or are in desperate need of getting a healthier beard.

-Both products typically range in the $10 to $20 price range and can be found mostly online (although some retailers stock them).
+Both products typically range in the $10 to $20 price range and can be found mostly online and in local drugstores.

 Just be sure that when purchasing a beard oil or beard balm, get a natural one, not one that has been loaded with synthetic fragrances or other chemicals.